 According to The Information, Facebook is developing a suite of custom chips for its data centers.

-One of the processors is reportedly designed to power ML tasks, including the algorithm that handles Facebook’s content recommendations, while another would assist in transcoding videos to improve the quality of live-streamed videos.
+One of the processors is reportedly designed to power ML tasks, including the algorithm that handles Facebook’s content recommendations.
+At the same time, another would assist in transcoding videos to improve the quality of live-streamed videos.

-In addition to helping reduce its dependence on outside chipmakers, the move to custom silicon could help Facebook lower the carbon footprint of its data centers, reports Engadget.
+In addition to helping reduce its dependence on outside chipmakers, the move to custom silicon could help Facebook lower its data centers’ carbon footprint, according to Engadget.

 The new chips would work alongside the third-party processors the company currently uses in its servers and reportedly aren’t meant to completely replace what it already has.